Hi friend and Welcome!!

-- It’s been said that the AT2020 or Blue Yeti are both better than the 2500.
+- It’s been said that the AT2020 and Blue Yeti are both better than the 2500.
 A lot of people just say to bypass this mic and go for either of those two.
 Learn more about both and which may suit you better: AT2020 vs. Blue Yeti.

-- The zero latency headphone jack is not quite zero latency.
+- The zero-latency headphone jack is not quite zero latency.
 There is a bit of a delay.
 What is latency?

 - The gain adjustment buttons are made of plastic, and click very loud when pressed, potentially interfering with the recording.
 A simple gain wheel would have sufficed.

 - When connected to your PC, Windows may recognize it as a speaker rather than a microphone.
 You will have to go into your control panel to change the setting.